-- Can you tell me more about X (company-specific question that shows you've researched its strengths, competitors, current issues) - Could tell me what your expectations are for the first three months in this position? - In what way you hoping this role will help the company's overall mission? - What is the next step in your decision process?
+- Can you tell me more about X (company-specific question that shows you've researched its strengths, competitors, current issues) - Could tell me what your expectations are for the first three months in this position? - In what way are you anticipating that the successful candidate in this role will help the company's overall mission? - What is the next step in your decision process?